Button

 • Pages with grids make this task easier.
 Alternatively, place a lined sheet of paper beneath the page to create a spacing guide.

 • This exercise takes patience.
-Spend time plotting out the scaffolding.
+Spend time plotting the scaffolding.
 All the page numbers do not need to be entered in one sitting.
 Once the framework is in place, it will be easy to add them as you go.

 Create a key